G1ll0u/Millenaire-fixes/README.md

 My add-on seems to actually fix that !

 #### Actually applies for :
-* DynamicTrees (please, use DramaticTrees updated fork)
+* Support for DynamicTrees* (I recommend to use DramaticTrees updated fork)
 * Biomes O' Plenty
 * Project: Vibrant Journeys
 * Forestry

 ### new custom buildings
 It will allow player to create more custom buildings like bigger farms, more guards houses, playgrounds for children etc.
+Currently added :
+* custom playgroud (places where children go)

 # Roadmap